PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-18 06:31:05
+Last updated: 2024-04-18 06:31:37
-Random Quote: The past is always with us, Tyler.
-Now, you can try and run away but it's always there. - Rendell Locke
+Random Quote: When the snows fall and the white winds blow, the lone wolf dies, but the pack survives.  -  Eddard Stark